animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-For Apache Geode, Spring Data for Apache Geode provides a dedicated, per-cache, `PlatformTransactionManager` that, once declared, allows Region operations to be executed atomically through Spring:
+For Apache Geode, Spring Data for GemFire provides a dedicated, per-cache, `PlatformTransactionManager` that, once declared, allows Region operations to be executed atomically through Spring: